 chronic obstructive pulmonary disease (COPD): Serious, progressive and disabling long‑term lung disease where damage to the lungs – usually because of both emphysema and chronic bronchitis – obstructs oxygen intake, and causes increasing shortness of breath.

 client numbers: Refers to how many individuals receive health care from an organisation during the period.
-For the OSR, this refers to Indigenous and non-Indigenous clients.
-For the nKPI, this refers to only Indigenous regular clients.
+For the OSR, this refers to First Nations and non-Indigenous clients.
+For the nKPI, this refers to only First Nations regular clients.
 Each individual is counted once only within an organisation, regardless of how many times they are seen.
 See also Clients and Technical notes pages.

 client contact: In the Online Services Report collection, this refers to a count of the contacts between clients and each type of health worker in an organisation (both employed and visiting health staff).
 Client contacts do not include administrative contacts or those relating to groups and residential care.
 See also Clients and Technical notes pages.